Terrence Scott

-Terrence Scott (born September 25, 1986 in Macon, Georgia) is a former professional Canadian football wide receiver.
-He most recently played for the BC Lions of the Canadian Football League.
+Terence Scott (born September 25, 1986) is a former professional Canadian football wide receiver.
+He most recently played for the BC Lions of the Canadian Football League (CFL).
 He was signed by the Lions as a street free agent in 2009.
 He played high school football for Central High School (Knoxville, Tennessee), and college football for the Oregon Ducks.
 Scott was released by the Lions on July 2, 2010.